swelf19/pggo/README.markdown

 Database connection settings can be specified via the standard PostgreSQL environment variables, via program arguments, or in a config file.
-By default tern will look in the current directory for the config file tern.conf and the migrations.
+By default pggo will look in the current directory for the config file pggo.conf and the migrations.

-The `tern.conf` file is stored in the `ini` format with two sections, `database` and `data`.
+The `pggo.conf` file is stored in the `ini` format with two sections, `database` and `data`.
 The `database` section contains settings for connection to the database server.